Rosbifbr/ask/README.md

 `ask -o` - Manages ongoing session.

+`ask -i - Passes image on the clipboard to the model (Configure clipboard extraction command.
+Ask is configured to use xclip by default)`

 `cat some_file.c | ask "What does this code do?"` - Parses file then question passed as argument.